milleva/LyricMaster/README.md

 Songs are parsed with the following rules:

-- `NEW SONG "title"` starts a new song with give `"title"`. `"title"` is optional but must be inside brackets
+- `NEW SONG starts a new song
+- `TITLE "title"` sets title. optional but `"title"` must be inside quotes
+- `ARTIST "artist"` sets artist. optional but must be inside quotes
 - Words within brackets `()` & `[]` are ignored (background noise or info).
 - Each new line starts a new "bar".
     - A bar means roughly "one line in a poem (or song)"